-1/ Don't be in a hurry90% of the machining errors we make in the workshop are due to a lack of attention: even being experienced, urgency regularly makes us forget certain last-minute checks.
+1/ Take your time (don't hurry)90% of the machining errors we make in the workshop are due to a lack of attention: even being experienced, urgency regularly makes us forget certain last-minute checks.
 However, this very simple advice can save you a lot of time (and money if you count the waste of material during unsuccessful machining): take your time and check your file and installation before starting.

 2/ Calculate your feeds & speeds